 What Is The Best Dog Food for a Pomeranian?

-Pomeranians typically weigh between 4 and 7 pounds.
+Pomeranians typically weigh between four and seven pounds.
 You may have a Pom who is a little larger, but most are quite small.
 They sometimes look bigger because they have a lot of fluffy fur.
-They usually stand no taller than about 11 inches tall at the top of the withers (the place where the shoulder blades come together).
-Poms are a spitz breed from Scandinavian countries and they were originally large enough to pull sleds and work as herding dogs on farms.
-The breed was bred down in size in the 19th century when they became particular favorites of Queen Victoria.
-Victoria was an avid fan of the breed and bred them herself.
+They usually stand no taller than about 11 inches tall at the top of the withers.

-For the most part Poms are still a very healthy breed today.
+For the most part, Poms are a very healthy breed.
 Although they are small, they are quite sturdy for their size.
 As long as they have a good diet and sufficient exercise, they often live into their middle teen years.

 By weight, the National Research Council of the National Academies recommends an average daily caloric intake of between 300 and 400 calories for an active adult Pomeranian weighing 10 pounds.
 Dogs that have been spayed/neutered, or that are older, may need fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
 Growing puppies, for example, consume more calories than adult dogs and so do young adult dogs.
 A young adult Pomeranian weighing about 10 pounds, for example, and getting lots of exercise would need about 436 calories per day.
 However, if your Pomeranian tends to lie around the house all day with little opportunity to exercise, he would need fewer calories.
 An inactive Pom, weighing 10 pounds, is estimated to require about 296 calories per day.

 Like all dogs, Pomeranians require good quality protein.
 The Association of American Feed Control Officials (AAFCO) recommends a minimum of 22 percent protein for growth (puppies) and 18 percent protein for maintenance in adult dogs.
-These percentages are recommended for dogs in general.
-Most good quality dog foods will exceed these percentages.
 Fat is an important source of energy for dogs and should comprise at least 8 percent of the diet for Pomeranian puppies and 5 percent of the diet for adults.
 Most dog foods today have more fat than these percentages.
 Fat also adds flavor to dog food and makes it very appealing to your dog.
 Fats are also one of the sources of fatty acids such as omega-3 and omega-6 which are good for your dog’s skin, coat, heart, and brain.